Chapter 49 BWV 249 Kommt, eilet und laufet

 The third and final aria is designed, like the concluding chorus, to lift the spirits and rouse the soul----tell me quickly where I might find the Jesus I love----come and embrace me for I am but an orphaned waif without You.
 The mode is major and the mood exultant.
 The oboe d’amore quickly detatches itself from the first violins to provide the main ritornello melody one, perhaps, of purposeful searching.
 Much of the movement is based around an interplay between oboe, voice and first violins symbols, perhaps, of the about-to-be conjoined Christ and Soul.

 The text suggests that the latter may still be searching for contentment and divine reconciliation but the music seems to confirm, as do the two final movements, that it has already taken place.

-This Oratorio for Easter appears not to have achieved the popularity of that composed for Christmas.
-They are, of course, very different works.
+Perhaps the Oratorio for Easter has not achieved the popularity of that composed for Christmas.
+They are, of course, very different compositions.
 But the range of invention, careful structuring and sheer variety of C 249 all combine to make it a work that should not be overlooked.
 Both its proportions and attractive nature make it ideal for concert performance; conductors please take note!

 Copyright: J Mincham 2010.
 Revised 2012 and 2014.